singh-man/books/crackingTheCoding/18_advancedTopics.md

 The only way they won't collide is if all three are walking in the same direction.
 What's the probability  of all three walking clockwise?

 Imagine the array were sorted in ascending order.
-Is there any way you could "fix it"to be sorted into alternating peaks and valleys?
+Is there any way you could "fix it" to be sorted into alternating peaks and valleys?

 The base case is when we have a single value, 1 or 0.